-The right to buy your property is a wonderful opportunity particularly for those who aspire to home ownership, however, a decision to purchase a property should never be taken lightly, especially when you plan on taking out a significant commitment like a mortgage to do so.
+The right to buy your property is a wonderful opportunity particularly for those who aspire to home ownership.
+However, a decision to purchase a property should never be taken lightly, especially when you plan on taking out a significant commitment like a mortgage to do so.
 There are a number of things to consider as buying a home can bring added responsibilities.
-Getting an idea of the possible monthly repayments you might be facing is important.
-Complete our short straighforward on line enquiry form for a no obligation free quote or contact the office on our mobile friendly number 0333 003 1505 or free phone on 0800 298 300 to speak to our adviser team, who can go through the ins and outs with you, so you have the facts and figures and help you decide whether or not you feel buying your council house is going to be an affordable option.
-If you do not have time to speak now fill in the 1 minute online application form at the top of the page and one of our specialist advisers will call you back at a time convenient for you.
+Finding out the monthly repayments you might be facing is important.
+Complete our short straighforwardon line enquiry form for a no obligation free quote or contact the office on our mobile friendly number0333 003 1505 or free phone on 0800 298 300 to speak to our right to buy adviser team, who can go through the ins and outs with you.
+You will then have the facts and figures to help you decide whether or not you feel buying your council house is going to be an affordable option.

-Whilst the ability to buy a council house may not be available for those living in Scotland for much longer, there is still the possibility for you to consider buying your council property or housing association property if you are living in Wales.
-How to buy a council house is slightly different in Wales which is why it is important to fully understand how it works and whether you would be eligible to purchase your council house.
-The Welsh Right to Buy scheme is available to secure tenants of local authorities and assured tenants of registered social landlords, often known as housing associations who had previously moved from their homes with a local authority normally in a previous stock transfer.
-If you are unsure if you fall into one of these categories you can contact your local council and they should be able to clarify how you can buy your council house.
+The Welsh Right to Buy scheme was available to secure tenants of local authorities and assured tenants of registered social landlords, often known as housing associations who had previously moved from their homes with a local authority normally in a previous stock transfer.
+If the scheme is restarted and you are unsure if you fall into one of these categories you can contact your local council and they should be able to clarify how you can buy your council house.
 Just like when buying a council house in England, the longer you have been a tenant the greater the discount you will be rewarded with.
-The difference comes in when you consider the maximum discount offered, in Wales if you are eligible to buy a council house the maximum discount you might be offered is £16,000.
+The difference may come in when you consider the maximum discount offered, in Wales if you were eligible to buy a council house the maximum discount you were offered was circa £16,000.
 The qualifying period for the discount can include time spent in different homes provided they were also eligible, meaning that you could already qualify to buy a council house.

 With all of the factors that go into assessing a mortgage to purchase your council house, how to buy a council house might seem like a complicated question but it can all be broken down into understandable and manageable steps if you approach an understanding mortgage broker like ourselves.
 Some of the lenders, like Cheshire Mortgage Corporation can see the value of using an experienced mortgage broker and will only offer their mortgages through a mortgage intermediary.
 If you are looking to buy your council house with bad credit, you can save yourself time and possible unnecessary stress by contacting the office and speaking to one of our qualified advisers.
 Our advisers can use their knowledge and expertise to find the most suitable mortgage for your individual needs and circumstances, which could result in being a mortgage on the high street but if not you can be safe in the knowledge that we might have another option for you.
 Call the office at your earliest convenience on our free phone number 0800 298 3000 or mobile friendly 0333 003 1505 and ask to speak to an adviser.